-- The disclosure of the personal information which is conditionally exempt under section 47F of the FOI Act could reasonably be expected to prejudice the protection of those individuals' right to privacy. - It is my view that it is firmly in the public interest to uphold the rights of individuals to their own privacy.
+- I consider that the disclosure of parts of the documents that are conditionally exempt under section 47E(d) of the FOI Act could reasonably be expected to negatively impact Australia's border protection policies. - The disclosure of the personal information which is conditionally exempt under section 47F of the FOI Act could reasonably be expected to prejudice the protection of those individuals' right to privacy. - The Department is committed to complying with its obligations under the Privacy Act 1988, which sets out standards and obligations that regulate how the Department must handle and manage personal information.
+It is firmly in the public interest that the Department uphold the rights of individuals to their own privacy and meets its obligations under the Privacy Act.
+I consider that this factor weighs heavily against disclosure of the personal information contained within the documents.
+It is my view that it is firmly in the public interest to uphold the rights of individuals to their own privacy.
 I consider that this factor weighs heavily against disclosure.